sumo-rhine/kinamo/README.md

 - `/src/layouts`  -  high level Layout components that implement a different routing.
 Right now, this is only the App itself and Permalinks
 - `/src/models`  -  application-wide interfaces and types that are not bound to a specific API
 - `/src/pages`  -  Content Pages.
 Each file is basically containing the Scaffold for one page of the application
+- `/src/store`  -  Redux implementation.
+Anything that is about the application state goes here

 ## Install